cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 If you use the `env` function from one templating engine and enable both [Sprig](https://masterminds.github.io/sprig/) and [Gomplate](https://docs.gomplate.ca/functions/), it will be invalid in the other templating engine, and an error will be thrown.

-For this reason, you can use the `templates.sprig.enabled` and `templates.gomplate.enabled` settings to selectively enable/disable the [Sprig](https://masterminds.github.io/sprig/) and [Gomplate](https://docs.gomplate.ca/functions/) functions.
+For this reason, you can use the `templates.settings.sprig.enabled` and `templates.settings,gomplate.enabled` settings to selectively enable/disable the [Sprig](https://masterminds.github.io/sprig/) and [Gomplate](https://docs.gomplate.ca/functions/) functions.